ANT CONTROL SERVICES

 - Ants in your trees

 Most ants do not cause damage to your home (except carpenter ants) or harm to people (except fire ants).
-Pharaoh ants can also transmit diseases like salmonella and strep.
-An ant infestation can be unsanitary though and can contaminate your food.
+An ant infestation can be unsanitary, though, and can contaminate your food.
 Learn more about how to get rid of any existing ant infestations and colonies below and find some more tips to prevent them from coming back.

 How do I get rid of ants in my house?

-There are some really great home remedies you can try if your ant infestation isn’t out of control yet.
-These methods also work to prevent an ant infestation in the first place.
+There are some home remedies you can try if you suspect an ant infestation or want to prevent them in the first place.

 - Keep your home clean of crumbs and discard leftover food or store dry foods in closed containers